fltk/fltk/README.Windows.txt

 but may still work.
 The main reason is that the OS version needs to support UTF-8.
 FLTK 1.3 is known to work on Windows Vista, Windows 7, Windows 8/8.1, and Windows 10.

+FLTK 1.4 and later versions may require Windows 10 or later.

 FLTK currently supports the following development environments on the Windows platform: